makersacademy/CV/README.md

 jeremy.barrass@gmail.com
 [Github](https://github.com/Jeremy-Barrass) | [LinkedIn](https://uk.linkedin.com/in/jeremy-barrass-02237345)

-In terms of the software I produce: a dreamer and idealistic visionary who wants to go ahead and make it real, to truly test the limits of the possible.
-I have always had a vibrant and colourful inner world, to conquer and thought experiment in.
+As a programmer, I'm a dreamer and idealistic visionary who wants to go ahead and make it real, to truly test the limits of the possible.
+I have always had a vibrant and colourful inner world, to conquer and thought experiment in, reflected in the software I produce.
 I've recently learned a lot about how to interact with computers at a level where I can build virtually anything my imagination might conceive.
 I now know there's the real possiblity that I can leave the world a better place than I found it.
 I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can take part in our expansion outward into the cosmos.

 ## Skills